365businessdev/downloads/_i18n/en-US/install-how-to.md

 The `365 business development App Installer` must be executed in a PowerShell session with elevated privileges (administrator).
 The execution must be done on the Microsoft Dynamics 365 Business Central Server, because the Microsoft Dynamics 365 Business Central PowerShell modules are required for the installation.

 ###### Command

+>**Good to know**<br>You can find the exact PowerShell command you need to run in the respective product downloads.<br>This page describes the general installation.

 ```ps